romi/romi-robots-docs/docs/wip-peter/index.md

 ## Installation Romi Camera

 Before we go into the details of setting up a camera, let me explain some basics.
 There are three main components:
-1. the hardware: the Raspberry Pi Camera Module connected to a Raspberry Pi,
+1. The hardware: by default, a Raspberry Pi Camera Module connected to a Raspberry Pi,
-2. the Romi software that will take the images, the Romi Camera app or `romi-camera`, and then
+2. The software: the Romi Camera app (or `romi-camera`) will take the images, and then
-3. your Python script that requests and processes the images.
+3. Your Python script that requests and processes the images.

 The hardware is not limited to Raspberry Pi's or Raspberry Pi Camera modules.
-An alternative is to use any Linux machine combined with a USB camera (any camera with a Video-for-Linux interface, v4l2, actually).
+An alternative is to use any Linux machine combined with a USB camera (any camera with a Video4Linux interface, or V4L2 in short).
 Also, if you are developing a C++ application, it is possible to integrate the camera code directly into your application.
 This usage is explained much later in this documentation.

 In this documentation we'll assume you're using a [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) and [Pi Camera Module v3](https://www.raspberrypi.com/products/camera-module-3/).
 The set-up for using an USB camera is actually not that much different.